HenryRivera/Henry_Rivera_Tandem_SEApprentice_Challenge_2020/README.md

 ## Additional features I would like to have added to make my trivia app even more awesome
 - I would really like to implement a multi-player functionality to practice with friends
 - A leaderboard that keeps track of the user's highest scores
+- Rather than having the user type out the correct choice, each choice should have a shorter corresponding value (i.e. 1,2,3,4)

 ## Assumptions
 - A round of trivia has 10 Questions